-Vol. 19 No. 1 Page 5
+Vol. 19 No. 1

+Page 5

 This past February-March we collected egg mass samples and sent them to Dr. Cooke to hatch out and see what kind of mortality to expect.
 Preliminary results indicate that the winter cold had very little effect on mortality, producing a very good hatch in both shrub and canopy layer samples.
 I should emphasize that a small sample set was used in this study.
-Therefore, the real story may be with the egg mass surveys conducted last fall, ex-"... expect FTC populations to remain very high over much of the northeast."

-pect FTC populations to remain very high over much of the northeast.
-Brace yourself in Ft McMurray, the epidemic isn't over yet.
+Therefore, the real story may be egg mass different.
+But based on the results so far, coupled hat hat hat any with the agg mass survey conducted last fall as et FTC bions to remain very high over much of the northeast.
+Brace yourself in Ft McMurray, the anidamia ign't over wet stars for a epidemic isn't over yet.
 Hope for a late spring frost, or expect a lot of caterpillars this spring.